kaitbobait/web_project_4/README.md

 * max-width of an opened pictures is 75vw, max height: 75vh;

 **Add Card Form**
-* copy the edit form structure for add card form
+* copy the edit form structure for edit profile popup
 * custom name and image
 * save button adds card to page (submit event)
 * opens when the + button is clicked, and closes when the close button is clicked

 **Like button**
-* If user clicks "like button", the heart changes its color
+* (DONE)If user clicks "like button", the heart changes its color
 * make it toggle (not a requirement, but good idea)

 **Popups**